fdo-rs/fido-device-onboard-rs/HOWTO.md

           `{}`; sample configuration for `tpm2`: `'{"pcr_bank": "sha256",
           "prc_id": "1.7"}'`)
     - `reencrypt`: boolean, whether re-encryption should be done.
+  - `after_onboarding_reboot`: [OPTIONAL] specifies if the device should be rebooted after onboarding has completed, boolean (default false).
   - `additional_service_info`: [OPTIONAL]

 ## How to run the servers